ruksad/DDD-CQRS-EVENT_SOURCING/README.md

 5. Create user command and query microservices in docker-compose
 6. Create bank command and query microservices in docker-compose
 7. Create api-gateway service in docker-compose
-8. you will have to register first user with non security user.command.api
+8. You will have to register first user with non security user.command.api

 # user.oauth2.0